aaron-613/solace-logging-config/README.md

 This is a collection of logging configuration files for use with Solace messaging routers.
 Currently includes:

-- rsyslog
+- rsyslog rules
-- syslog-ng
+- syslog-ng rules
-- logstash grok (ELK / ElasticSearch)
+- logstash grok rules (ELK / ElasticSearch)
+- logrotate configuration
+- crontab logrotate example
+- (coming soon) SEC (Simple Event Correlator) log correlation rules

-_These are very much WIP, and meant to give a Solace administrator a head-start on configuration._

-The logstash grok rules are still really rough, but the rsyslog and syslog-ng rules are fairly complete.
+_These are very much WIP, and meant to give a Solace administrator a head-start on configuration._ The logstash grok rules are still really rough, but the rsyslog and syslog-ng rules are fairly complete.

 They do basically the same thing:

 - Listen on 3 different inbound TCP ports, one for dev, test, and prod (e.g. 51400, 51401, 51402 respectively)